cedadev/nlds-client/docs/user_guide/source/tutorial.rst

 .. code-block:: text

     > nlds --help

     Usage: nlds [OPTIONS] COMMAND [ARGS]...

     Options:
+    -v, --version  Output NLDS client version and exit.
     --help         Show this message and exit.

     Commands:
     find     Find and list files.
     get      Get a single file.
-      getlist  Get a number of files specified in a list. list     List holdings.
+    getlist  Get a number of files specified in a list. init     Set up the NLDS client on first use. list     List holdings.
     meta     Alter metadata for a holding.
     put      Put a single file.
     putlist  Put a number of files specified in a list. stat     List transactions.

 .. code-block:: text